 Meg is an ambassador for the Icon Cancer Foundation.
 She continues to have treatment for her secondary breast cancer at the Wesley hospital in Brisbane.
 It was through the Wesley that she found Choices, a wonderful support service for people experiencing cancer.
-She has attended the monthly art class for the past five years and is keen to let others know that this free service is available to anyone in Qld.
-A percentage of profits from the sale of This Present Moment will be donated to Choices.
+She has attended the monthly art class for the past eight years and is keen to let others know that this free service is available to anyone in Qld.

 “The intention behind the book was to first be a gift to those that had helped me through the most difficult years of my life, and secondly to provide some guidance around how to both cope with the inevitable difficulties of being alive and to find a way to peaceful living.”

 Grace Cuell is a Fine Arts Student living in Brisbane.
 She started drawing mandalas as a way of finding mindfulness after moving away from her close-knit community of Narrabri, NSW.

 “I have always been drawn to patterns, whether they be in nature or in man-crafted things…visual repetition has always caught my eye.
 Noticing the finer details in real life brings about a different sense of beauty to life."

 Every mandala in this book is an original hand-drawn picture; hence the drawings are not 'perfect'.
 There are inconsistencies in size or shape or the darkness of the lines.
 This is intentional.
 Life is not perfect.
 Creativity should not come in a 'one-size fits all'.